 \subsubsection{$\gamma$SF}

-For the $\gamma$SF we have considered the Simplified version of the Modified Lorentzian model (SMLO) \cite{PhysRevC.99.014303} and the microscopic Gogny-HFB plus quasi-particle random phase approximation (Gogny-HFB+QRPA) with phenomenological corrections \cite{Goriely2018}.
-The SMLO model describes the $\gamma$SF with the giant dipole resonance (GDR) for downward strength is given by
+For the $\gamma$SF we have considered the Simplified version of the Modified Lorentzian model (SMLO) \cite{PhysRevC.99.014303} and the microscopic Gogny-HFB plus quasi-particle random phase approximation (Gogny-HFB+QRPA) with phenomenological corrections \cite{Goriely2018}, which are the recommended global models for the $\gamma$SF \cite{GorielyCRP2019}.
+The SMLO model describes the E1 $\gamma$SF with the giant dipole resonance (GDR) for photo-emission strength and is given by

 where $E_\text{GDR}$ is the centroid of the GDR, $\sigma_\text{TRK} = 60\frac{NZ}{A}$ is the Thomas-Reiche-Kuhn sum rule \cite{PhysRevC.99.014303} and $T$ is the temperature at the final excitation energy.
 The width,